foundriesio/docs/source/reference-manual/testing/fiotest.rst

 The Factory includes a simple, but effective way to manage automated testing.
 It's managed by a feature called the Device Gateway Testing API.
 This API allows registered devices to report the results of tests.
 The Factory makes the raw results of these tests available through api.foundries.io.
-Fioctl also includes the ability to summarize test results.
+Fioctl® also includes the ability to summarize test results.

 The Model